 The new entries are:

 The applications that make quantum technology possible will also play an important role in the trade fair's supporting program.
-In the World of Photonics Congress, which is held simultaneously, the latest findings of basic research in quantum physics will be discussed.
-Be there when the most important stakeholders in global quantum research and major enablers of industrial applications gather at LASER World of PHOTONICS and the World of Photonics Congress in Munich in June 2021.
+In the World of Photonics Congress, the latest findings of basic research in quantum physics will be discussed.
+Be there when the most important stakeholders in global quantum research and major enablers of industrial applications gather at LASER World of PHOTONICS in Munich in April 2022 and the World of Photonics Congress digital in June 2021.

 LASER World of PHOTONICS and the World of Photonics Congress bring together the most important stakeholders in global quantum research and major enablers of industrial applications in Munich every two years.
 The continuous exchange between researchers and industrial innovators is the key to quick translations of new findings in basic quantum physics research and advancements in the field of photonic building blocks into successful products and visionary solutions.